Qualifying for a Reverse Mortgage

 When They Are Age 62 or More

 If there is one borrower and they have had their 62 birthday, they are qualified on this point.
 If there are two or more borrowers, they both have to be age 62.
 The calculation for how much money is available is based on the age of the youngest borrower.
-Many times I seen an adult child on title with their parent(s).
+Many times I have seen an adult child on title with their parent(s).
 That is usually easy to deal with and the loan can go forward with the adult child releasing their interest as part of the final closing.
 If the adult child is age 62 or older, they may stay on title but the amount available is going to be much less than a parent who is likely to be age 80 or older.

 At times, on owner may be age 62 or more and the spouse may be under age 62.
-It is possible to remove the younger spouse from title and go ahead with the reverse mortgage but that may cause some problems down the road:
+It is possible to remove the younger spouse from title and go ahead with the reverse mortgage but that may cause some problems down the road: Note: new HUD guidelines are allowing a Non-Borrowing Spouse (NBS) with restrictions when the borrowers dies.

-- It also isn't possible to just add the younger spouse onto title when they turn age 62.
+- It isn't possible to just add the younger spouse onto title when they turn age 62.
 Title cannot be changed without approval.
 The way to add a spouse when they reach age 62 is to refinance the reverse mortgage with a new reverse mortgage.
 This is costly.
 Additionally, they amount available will be calculated based on the age of the 62 year old.
 Depending on what changes have occurred since the first reverse mortgage was done, this will frequently be for less money.
 It may be that a new reverse mortgage would not provide enough money to pay off the first reverse mortgage and the younger spouse could not be added.

 Own Their Own Home or Buying a Home